mgreiler/se-unlocked/Transcripts/EP_57_Bekah_Weigel.md

 there's nothing that stops you from giving it a try today.
 Learn more at [Codiga.io](https://www.codiga.io/?utm_source=podcast&utm_medium=social&utm_campaign=se_unlocked).
 That is [Codiga.io](https://www.codiga.io/?utm_source=podcast&utm_medium=social&utm_campaign=se_unlocked).

-But now back to Becca.
-Becca graduated from the bootcamp Flatiron school in May, 2019.
+But now back to Bekah.
+Bekah graduated from the bootcamp Flatiron school in May, 2019.
 And since then she started a consultancy specializing in front end development and created the developer community virtual coffee.
 She also recently started her new job as a technical community